hemantksingh/messup-learn/fundamentals/networking/TLS Certificates.md

 #### Base64 (ASCII)

 * **PEM**
   * .pem - the most common format for an X.509 certificate.
-This is a (Privacy-enhanced Electronic Mail) Base64 encoded DER certificate, enclosed between “—–BEGIN CERTIFICATE—–” and “—–END CERTIFICATE—–
+This is a (Privacy-enhanced Electronic Mail) Base64 encoded DER certificate, enclosed between `-----BEGIN CERTIFICATE-----` and `-----END CERTIFICATE-----`
   * .crt - you can inspect a certificate `openssl x509 -in admin.crt -text -noout | more`
 * **PKCS#7**
   * .p7b